Mobilize Power Fund

 • Please note: Due to limited staff capacity, depending on the number of requests we get each month, we may not be able to accommodate your group for an interview call.
 We aim to prioritize phone interviews for groups for which a written narrative is not accessible, as well as groups led by BIPOC trans people, groups led by young people under 25, groups with no tax status, Spanish-speaking groups, and groups based in U.S. territories.

-1. Please describe the purpose and structure of your organization.
-Include a brief overview of your ongoing or long-term programming, projects, and campaigns.
+1. Purpose & Structure: Please describe the purpose and structure of your organization.
+Include a brief overview of your regular work.
 If you are applying as a partnership or coalition, provide a brief description of each group or organization.

 To submit your application: